 Additional Boiler Outside Air Reset and Control

 The boilers had no temp control of the loop temp and were being manually raised and lowered to accommodate outside air temperatures.
 A new control system was added to raise and lower boiler circulation loop temperatures automatically and disable the system when outside air temperatures reached 55F.
-This saves energy and cuts costs on heating.
+This saves energy and cuts costs on heating throughout the season.

 Real-Time Monitoring and Control